-There are many issues and errors inside Windows 8 and Windows 8.1 and one of the most annoying one involves your cursors jumping whenever you are typing something.
-Obviously, this problem is also affecting Windows 7 and Windows 8.1 users, but Windows 8 owners seems to be the most affected.
+There are many issues and errors inside Windows 10 and Windows 8.1 and one of the most annoying one involves your cursors jumping whenever you are typing something.
+Obviously, this problem is also affecting Windows 7 and Windows 10 users, but Windows 8.1 owners seem to be the most affected.

-Fix problems with the cursor jumping in Windows 8
+How to fix problems with the cursor jumping in Windows 10?

 The last solution is most likely the best solution, as well, that is if you’re still having the annoying problem.
 All you need to do is to download a software that is absolutely free and revolves around a very simple, yet highly useful concept – it automatically disables your laptop’s touchpad while you are typing text.
 So, there you have it, absolutely no hassle and no settings, just install this tiny tweak and you’re all set!